Caden4357/threejs/UdemyCourse/IntroToThreeJS/Next10ModulesFromIntroSession.md

     - Textures are images that are wrapped around the geometry.
     - You can use a texture loader to load in a texture.
     - More notes in introToThreeJS/Textures

+# Materials & Debugging: Refer to the notes in introToThreeJS/Materials and introToThreeJS/Debugging